 Do you know who to ring in an emergency?
 What about Visas?
 How much do I tip?
 Get the lowdown before you book

-Most visitors of European nationality will not be required to get a visa to enter France due to the Freedom of Movement.
-Some other countries such as the US, Canada, Brasil & Argentina will have visa-free entry for 90 days.
+Most visitors of European nationality will not be required to get a visa to enter Italy due to the Freedom of Movement.
+Some other countries such as the US, Canada, Brazil & Argentina will have visa-free entry for 90 days.
 To check whether you need a visa to enter France, please check here.

-The easiest way to get pounds in Newcastle is via the ATM machines located around the city, although you may want to check the exchange rate charged by your bank first.
+The easiest way to get Euros in Rome is via the ATM machines located around the city, although you may want to check the exchange rate charged by your bank first.

 You can check exchange rates here

 Travelling anywhere in the world has its own fair share of risk attached and travelling to Rome is no different.

 Many large cities throughout the world are prone to pickpockets and scams especially concerning tourists.
 It is always advisable to get travel insurance to insure your belongings in case of loss or theft.

 Travel insurance is also advised in the event that you get ill or injured whilst travelling and you need emergency care.
 Company 1 & Company 2 both offer competitive rates for Travel Insurance.

 Although Rome is incredibly safe and sticking to the tourist areas should not cause you any problems, there are reports of travellers feeling uncomfortable around Termini train station at night.

 There are isolated cases of domestic terrorism in Italy.